ldakir/CohenResearchGroup/README.md

 ## How to navigate this repository:

 For now, I have only included zeta Pup observations.
-If you open the zpup folder you would find folders saved as "ObsID".
+If you open the ZPUP folder you would find folders saved as "ObsID".
 Each ObsID represents a different cycle of observations. <br/>
 Within the "ObsID", there are two folders:
   - DATA: contains data from xspec.
   - PLOTS: contains results. <br/>